kosbr/kosbr.github.io/_posts/2016-10-13-angular2-guard-router.markdown

 ]
 {% endhighlight %}

+CanActivate property contains an array of objects, which implement CanActivate interface.
+They are responsible for availability of the state.
+Data property contains an additional information about the route.
+It can be extracted in CanActivate method.
+I use it for keeping the list of allowed roles.
-And then it is possible to use such routerLinks to change state:
+After the configuration is done it is possible to use such routerLinks to change state:

 {% highlight html %}
 <li>